sandra-nthenya/MLProject/README.md

 1. **Preprocessing**: Text is cleaned to remove noise and make it easier for the model to interpret.
 2. **Prediction**: The model predicts the sentiment, and regex patterns detect sarcasm.
 3. **Interactive Web Interface**: The Streamlit app provides an easy-to-use interface where users can input text and get predictions instantly.
+4. **Real-time Sentiment Analysis on the browser:** The web extension is able to pick up the trained model and run sentiment analysis in real time from a chrome extension.